MattDunne/College-Projects/XCode Projects/Archer Game Project/README.md

 # Archer Game Project

-This project was an optional assignment for additonal marks, the goal of this project was to create an iOs game application where an archer fires arrows at falling beachballs when the screen is tapped.
+This project was an optional assignment for additonal marks.

+the goal of this project was to create an iOs game application in which:
-The archer is fully animated along with particle effects and sound effects that appear when the balls are popped.
-A the end of the game the player is shown their score based on how many balls were popped.
+* There is a splash screen prompting user to begin the game.
+* An archer sprite with multiple frames of animation is implemented.
+* Arrows are fired from the archer character when the screen is tapped.
+* beachballs fall from the sky and spawn a popping animation along with a sound effect when struck by arrow

 Screenshots: